Vision Therapy for Amblyopia

 Vision therapy helps improve the child’s visual abilities through a series of personalized exercises to enhance eye coordination, depth perception and reduce suppression.
 Suppression occurs where the brain inhibits (stops using) the weaker eye altogether, leading to permanent vision loss.

-Speak with Dr. Chang and Dr. Hutchins from the Niwot Eyecare and Vision Therapy and discover how vision therapy can develop the vision skills needed for a successful future.
+Speak with Dr. Chang and Dr. Clark from the Niwot Eyecare and Vision Therapy and discover how vision therapy can develop the vision skills needed for a successful future.

 What is Amblyopia?